-LAW OF HIGH TREASON.-As early as 305 and 369, the application of the law of perduellio, or design against the Republic, furnished to arbitrary power an arm of which, at a later period, under the emperors, so deplorable a use was made under the name of the law of high treason.
+LAW OF HIGH-TREASON.-As early as 305 and 369, the application of the law of perduellio, or design against the Republic, furnished to arbitrary power an arm of which, at a later period, under the emperors, so deplorable a use was made under the name of the law of high-treason.
 (1)

-SLAVERY.-Slavery presented serious dangers for society, for, on the one hand, it tended, by the lower price of manual labor, to substitute itself for the labor of free men; while on the other, discontented with their lot, the slaves were always ready to shake off the yoke and become the auxiliaries of all who were ambitious.
-In 253, 294, and 336, partial insurrections announced the condition already to be feared of a class disinherited of all the advantages, though intimately bound up with all the wants, of ordinary life.(2) The number of slaves increased rapidly.
-They replaced the free men, torn by the continual wars from the cultivation of the land.
-At a later period, when these latter returned to their homes, the Senate was obliged to support them by sending as far as Sicily to seek wheat, to deliver to them either gratis or at a reduced price.(1)
+SLAVERY.-Slavery presented serious dangers for society, for, on the one hand, it tended, by the lower price of manual labour, to substitute itself for the labour of free men; while, on the other, discontented with their lot, the slaves were always ready to shake off the yoke and become the auxiliaries of all who were ambitious.
+In 253, 294, and 336, partial insurrections announced the condition already to be feared of a class disinherited of all the advantages, though intimately bound up with all the wants, of ordinary life.
+(2) The number of slaves increased rapidly.

-(1) &quot;Appius convokes an assembly, accuses Valerius and Horatius of the crime of perduellio, calculating entirely on the tribunitian power with which he was invested."
-(Year of Rome, 305.)
+(1) "Appius convokes an assembly, accuses Valerius and Horatius of the crime of perduellio, calculating entirely on the tribunitian power with which he was invested."
+(Year of Rome 305.)
 (Dionysius of Halicarnassus, XI.
 39.)